Planting Lettuce, Growing Lettuce, Harvesting Lettuce

-- Lettuce is a cool-season crop that grows well in the spring and fall in most areas.
+Lettuce is a cool-season crop that grows well in the spring and in the fall in most regions.
 Lettuce seedlings will even tolerate a light frost.
 Temperatures between 45 F and 65 F are ideal.

 - Direct sowing is recommended as soon as the ground can be worked.
 Plant seeds ½ inch deep.
 Snow won’t hurt them, but a desiccating cold wind will.